 Laugavegur Trail packing list, difficulty assessment, and other comments:

 During the hike, the August temperatures ranged from sweltering to freezing in the course of one day.
-We were in direct sunlight for hours at a time, under overcast skies, in fog, and buffeted by wind almost constantly.
+We were in direct sunlight for hours at a time, under overcast skies, in fog, and buffeted by the wind almost constantly.
 Iceland has no trees, so the wind flies across the lava fields and glaciers, which was our terrain for four days.
 Regardless of the weather, the hiking is vigorous enough that we sweated through our clothes every day.

 Clothing should be as light as possible.
 Use layers to combat wind and cold, not thickness or density.
 Trust me!